anishd2022/bisv-senior-project/README.md

 ## 📁 File Structure

-- `app.R` — Launches the interactive RShiny app
+- `SeniorProject/Code/app.R` — Launches the interactive RShiny app on local machine
-- `SeniorProjectFinalPresentation.pdf` — Summary of methodology and results
+- `SeniorProject/SeniorProjectFinalPresentation.pdf` — Summary of methodology and results
-- `data/` — Contains player and match statistics used for modeling
+- `SeniorProject/data/` — Contains player and match statistics used for modeling

 ---